One City Center (St. Louis)

+History

+The $95 million complex was originally to be developed by the May Company and called May Mall, but development for the mall was given to the Simon Property Group.

 St. Louis Centre opened in 1985, with anchor stores Famous-Barr at one end and Dillard's at the other.
-The anchor location of Famous-Barr was the company's flagship outlet and also contained that company's corporate offices, and the corporate headquarters of the May Company.
-The Dillard's location was once the flagship, and headquarters of Stix, Baer and Fuller, with that chain being sold to Dillard's just as mall construction commenced.
 The mall was initially popular and featured national chain stores.

+The Famous-Barr store was the company's flagship outlet; the building also contained that company's corporate offices and the corporate headquarters of the May Company.
+The Dillard's location was once the flagship of its chain, as well as the headquarters of Stix, Baer and Fuller, a local chain that Dillard's acquired just as construction on the mall began.